Contents

-ToggleLow-cost labour and a brief but productive history of making video games in Vietnam has seen the Southeast Asian nation becoming increasingly prominent as a key video gaming making hub.
+ToggleLow-cost labour and a brief but productive history of making video games in Vietnam have seen the Southeast Asian nation become increasingly prominent as a key video gaming hub.

 Outsourcing video game production in Vietnam